Justin1230123/COIT20252-e-portfolio/E-portfolio_1.md

 ## The reasons behind choosing this artefact:
 This video challenged my initial assumption that process analysis is mainly about drawing diagrams.
 Instead, the video showed me that analysis is a data-driven step that comes before modelling and redesign.
 It also shows how to identify bottlenecks and inefficiencies through the BPM lifecycle.
 Moreover, I particularly remember the part where they talked about mapping the current process to find hidden delays and unnecessary steps.
-Surprisingly, tt felt  practical and made me realise how often we come into solutions/conclusions without entirely understanding the problem first.
+Surprisingly, it felt  practical and made me realise how often we jump straight to solutions without entirely understanding the problem first.
 Now I understand that the real value starts with thorough analysis of what is actually taking place.

 ## Applying personal knowledge learnt from the artefact to real-world scenarios